eagle-io/docs/source/topics/processing_and_logic/index.rst

 Global Functions
 ~~~~~~~~~~~~~~~~

-Global functions can be use to obtain a reference to a Node in your Workspace and are identified using an absolute or relative path argument.
+Global functions can be used to obtain a reference to a Node in your Workspace and are identified using an absolute or relative path argument.

 .. table::
     :class: table-fluid